API Documentation

 POST /v1/send

-Send a personal notification to a specific subscriber by user_ref.
+Send a personal notification to a specific subscriber.

 Parameters